smahmudrahat/ads504_machine_learning/README.md

 # ads504_machine_learning

-Here is a structured GitHub repository setup for your project **"Image Recognition for AliExpress Price Prediction"**:

----

 ### **📂 Image-Recognition-AliExpress**
 A GitHub repository for the project on image classification and price prediction using deep learning models trained on Fashion-MNIST and AliExpress datasets._